Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Many major Australian banks offer migrant programs to help new arrivals organize their finances before they set sail for Australia.
 While the exact services offered differ between banks, you can typically apply for an account online while you’re still in the United States and then start transferring money into your account as soon as you wish.
 Once you’ve arrived in Australia, you can then visit a branch of your bank with the requested proof of identification to access your funds and start spending.

 These migrant programs also make it easier for you to apply for other banking products, such as savings accounts and credit cards, and provide other resources to help make your move to Australia as easy as possible.
 Banks that offer these service include: Commonwealth Bank, National Australia Bank, ANZ and Westpac.
 International banks like HSBC and Citibank also have a range of services to help you transfer banking products and services from the US to Australia.

 Another option you might like to consider is taking out a credit card in the United States that is specially designed to suit overseas spending.
 These cards typically waive any foreign transaction fees and can help you save money on your purchases in Australia.

-Australian residents who earn an income have to pay tax to the ATO.
+Australian residents who earn an income have to pay taxes to the ATO.
 You’ll have to pay tax on the income you earn from working, investments and any business or government benefits.
-How much tax you pay depends on how much you earn and the government uses taxes to pay for hospitals, schools, police, roads, railways and airports.
+How much tax you pay depends on how much you earn.
+The government then uses these taxes to pay for hospitals, schools, police services, roads, railways and airports.

-To be considered as an Australian resident for tax purposes, you’ll typically have to have moved to Australia and be living there permanently, be an overseas student enrolled in a course more than six months long, or have been in Australia for six or more continuous months and worked and lived in the same place.
+To be considered an Australian resident for tax purposes, you typically need to be living in Australia permanently, be an overseas student enrolled in a course that’s more than six months long or have been in Australia for six or more consecutive months, and worked and lived in the same place.